MrModulus/MineAndSeek/README.md

 <details>
   <summary>Ava: The Seer [Trickster]</summary>

   > Blinded and cast out as a child, she roamed the forest until she knew every tree by every dent in its bark.
 The animals and spirits became were merciful to her when her life wasn’t and became her family.
-Once she became 18 she decided she was strong enough to seek her brother who unbeknown to her had become a Hunter.
+Once she became 18, she decided she was strong enough to seek her brother who unbeknown to her had become a Hunter.
 Perhaps it’s a blessing that she cannot see how her world was corrupted.

   > **Agony:**
   <br>Bow

   > **Passive - Eye for an Eye**
-  <br>Your weapon shots inflict Blindess on Hunters for 1 second. *“I may have lost my sight, but I still have vision.”*
+  <br>Your weapon shots inflict Blindness on Hunters for 1 second. *“I may have lost my sight, but I still have vision.”*

   > **Active - Guide Me**
   <br>Spawn a sentry Hawk in your location.
 You can have up to 3 active and they will reveal hunters in a radius.
-If a hunter defeats one of these hawks, all Survivors are healed for 2 hearts.
+If a hunter defeat one of these hawks, all Survivors are healed for 2 hearts.
 (CD: 30s). *“Please, be my eyes.”*

   > **Ultimate - The Overseer**
-  <br>Spawn an Elder bear behind a random Hunter, it is revealed, has a lot of health, large, and Hunters cannot use their skills until it is killed or it disappears in 20 seconds. *“Guardian, protect us!”*
+  <br>Spawn an Elder bear behind a random Hunter, it is revealed, has a lot of health, large, and Hunters cannot use their skills until it is killed, or it disappears in 20 seconds. *“Guardian, protect us!”*

 </details>
 <details>
   <summary>Princess Stormbliss: The Blizzard [Control]</summary>

   > There was once a kingdom that was plagued with snow born from the frigid queen’s heart.
-She locked away her daughter, leaving her with nothing but the neverending snow on her balcony and her imagination.
-No princess is without power, and when the Terrorforming happened, she got the freedom she needed.
+She locked away her daughter, leaving her with nothing but the never-ending snow on her balcony and her imagination.
+No princess is without power; when the Terrorforming happened, she got the freedom she needed.
 She now seeks to chill the flames of destruction caused by not only the Corruption, but also her mother.

   > **Weapon - Snowballs**
   <br>Special Snowballs.